JaqueLB/rocketseat-codes/go-node/go-barber/README.md

 Goal: To improve the appointments app created at module 2 lessons

-* Link for the orignal description: https://github.com/Rocketseat/bootcamp-nodejs-desafio-02
+* Link for the original description: https://github.com/Rocketseat/bootcamp-nodejs-desafio-02